 In the basic market treatment, a key learning objective is to show how prices and quantity converge.
-A few factors to consider in execution are as follows.
+A few factors to consider in execution are as follows:

 Across periods, the transaction prices tighten more quickly around the equilibrium price.
-This is a good opportunity to ask your students, "Why?"
+This is a good opportunity to ask your students, Why?
 Why did the transaction prices tighten across periods?
 What were you thinking?
 Did you change your strategy?
 All good questions!
 Ask students to record how many units they were personally able to buy or sell at the end of each trading period.
-Having this information on hand will facilitate the conversations about the units sold in a demand surge and the demand surge with a price ceiling.
+Having this information on hand will facilitate the conversations about the units sold after a demand increase.

-Game 2: Competitive Market - Demand Surge
+Game 2: Competitive Market - Demand Increase